 Who’s leading the charge?

-Each super-region will be led by a powerful new Regional Managing Partner, reporting directly to the global executive team.
+Now, each super-region will be led by a new Regional Managing Partner…And will report directly to the global HQ.

 Also read: KPMG India CEO confirms: “Ownership change complete….wrt Project Himalaya”